Glossary of Terms

 GSS General Social and Behavioral Sciences - Courses in social issues and problems.

-Honors Program
+Honors College

 Stockton Honors is an academic program that combines challenging courses with service to foster a warm, supportive intellectual community.
 Honors students, first time freshmen and transfer students, can choose any course of study from Stockton's major, minor, and certificate programs, while exploring opportunities from South Jersey to South Africa and all points in between.
-What unites the Honors Program is a commitment to academic excellence, to making the world a better place, and to working creatively to achieve their goals.
+What unites the Honors College is a commitment to academic excellence, to making the world a better place, and to working creatively to achieve their goals.

 Information Technology Services (ITS)